jbpost2/ST-370/README.md

 - Write scripts for each module
 - Record modules
-    + Jonathan, Herle, Justin, Tyler each doing 2, Kiran 1
-    + Herle will do 1st, Jonathan 2nd, Justin 3rd, Tyler 4th, Kiran 5th
-    + Meeting set to discuss on Friday the 12th of July
 - Look at JMP videos and where to put them into the course

 Kiran to-do list: